 I read many of these poems as she posted them on her blog.

 Reading them felt like keeping still to pray on the frosted boards of a deck on a crisp morning.
-They have that quiet concentration: I can imagine standing, wrapped in a woolen shawl, looking out across the valley.

 Because she wrote them in a regular rhythm, they carry that rhythm from one to the next.

 They take time time to think about daily things -- a bottle of milk, talismans on a desk -- and ongoing things -- the names of animals, the urge to make -- and lifelong things -- a baby born in danger, a difficult reunion at a funeral.